Informatievlaanderen/organisation-registry/docs/adr/0002-integrate-opensearchclient-io-elasticsearch-net.md

 ## Future developments
 ### Update the code
-We'll regularly evaluate whether the main repository has changed, and if those changes should reflect in our repository.
+We'll evaluate monthly whether the main repository has changed, and if those changes should reflect in our repository.

 ### Wait for NuGet package
 Keep an eye out for [this issue on Github](https://github.com/opensearch-project/opensearch-net/issues/25).